 Accessibility and MyBeckett: Tips and tools

-Please note these features described in this FAQ (frequently asked questions) are for everybody to use and these tips are aimed to make learning accessible for all.
+Please note the features described in this FAQ (frequently asked questions) are for everybody to use and these tips are aimed to make learning accessible for all.

 File Transformer